 Every GM autonomous test vehicle is also an electric vehicle, with a design based on the Chevrolet Bolt EV.
 Introducing these technologies in tandem accomplishes multiple goals, including increasing acceptance of EVs and encouraging buildout of EV charging infrastructure.
 In addition, there are benefits to integrating AV technology into an EV — as opposed to a conventional or hybrid vehicle — from an engineering perspective.

-Connectivity is a foundational enabler of a future that includes on-demand car sharing and autonomous vehicles.
-GM’s two decades’ experience building our OnStar in-vehicle safety and security service, and our diagnostic, navigation and connectivity services, makes us the most connected automaker on the planet.
+Connectivity is a foundational enabler of a future that includes on-demand car sharing and AVs.
+GM’s two decades of experience building our OnStar in-vehicle safety and security service, and our diagnostic, navigation and connectivity services, make us the most connected automaker on the planet.
 This sets the stage for deploying connected vehicle technology to improve safety and relieve congestion by allowing vehicles to communicate with one another and the infrastructure.
 Equally important, this has provided us with an understanding and appreciation that offering a vehicle with the latest technology is only meaningful when it is seamlessly integrated, as well as consistent and relevant to our customers.
 Today, we provide Connected Services and OnStar to 20 million members, with OnStar receiving an average of nearly 200,000 phone calls per day.

-The freedom and opportunity that vehicles have provided the past 100 years has come with often adverse effects in the form of injuries, emissions and congestion.
+The freedom and opportunity that vehicles have provided over the past 100 years has come with often adverse effects in the form of injuries, emissions and congestion.
 Now, transformative innovations — autonomy, combined with electrification, sharing and connectivity — are changing the nature of transportation and our relationships to the vehicles that move us.
 These innovations, in the hands of GM engineers and experts, are creating a historic opportunity to make personal mobility safer, better and more sustainable for customers around the world.